-Graduates should qualify for employment in a variety of positions in business, government, and industry.
-Job classifications range from entry-level to supervisor to middle management.
+Graduates should qualify for employment opportunities in a variety of office positions in business, government, and industry.
+Upon graduation, students may be eligible to sit for industry recognized certification exams.

 Richmond Community College provides day and evening course sequences for selected programs to enable students to better plan what courses to take to reach their educational goals.
 However, given the continued increase in the use of technology in instruction and increasing student demand for distance learning courses, the College may offer hybrid, online, web-based and information highway courses in place of traditional courses in any course sequence that is listed.
 Therefore, students should be aware of this possibility and prepare themselves to successfully function in a hybrid, online, web-based, or information highway course.